 Not yet on Facebook?
 Your spa or massage practice may be missing out on business if you aren’t.
-G/O Digital, a marketing solution for small business, recently conducted a survey of 1000 consumers age 18-29 in which 62 percent of the respondents said that Facebook is the most useful social network for researching products and services before visiting a small business.
-The use of Facebook before making a purchase considerably outpaced the use of other social sites, including Pinterest at 12 percent, Twitter at 11 percent and Instagram at 9 percent.
+G/O Digital, a marketing solution for small businesses, recently conducted a survey of 1000 consumers age 18-29 in which 62 percent of the respondents said that Facebook is the most useful social network for researching products and services before visiting a small business.
+The use of Facebook before making a purchase considerably outpaced the use of other social sites, including Pinterest at 12 percent, Twitter at 11 percent, and Instagram at 9 percent.

 Consumers Rely on Reviews

 Consumers indicated the importance of Facebook reviews to help in their decision making.
-Among respondents, 41 percent said they care about reading customer reviews and ratings for small businesses and 19 percent care most about seeing featured products from businesses.
+Among respondents, 41 percent said they care about reading customer reviews and ratings for small businesses, and 19 percent care most about seeing featured products from businesses.